cjun01/Batch_KASP/README_V1.2.md

 This repository is intentionally conservative.

 It prefers:
-- rejecting primers that overlap known nearby variants
+- rejecting primers that overlap known nearby variants by default
+- allowing only a narrow, explicitly flagged exception for shared non-target positions in both `A1` and `A2` when you enable it
 - retaining multiple ranked designs per marker
 - using Primer3 for thermodynamic checks
 - optionally adding BLAST-based off-target visibility